maritime-web/ArcticWeb/README.md

     Embryo> mvn install -P deploy - build the whole application and deploy WAR-file

-A local deployment will setup ArcticWeb at the following URL:
+A local deployment will setup Arctic at the following URL:

     http://localhost:8080/